-It's essential to ensure we are testing the right thing, so to do that, we'll use Docker containers to deploy our infra.
+It's essential to ensure we're testing the right thing, so to do that, we'll use Docker containers to deploy our infra.
 This will allow us to control the resource constraints of both the application and database.
-The goal is to stress the application now the underlying system, our the database.
+The goal is to stress the application, not the underlying system, our database.
 For this example, just limiting the number of available CPUs is enough, but this may change depending on the resources available in our machines.

 To restrict the sources available, we can use the Docker settings, cpulimit command, or any other tool we prefer.
 Moreover, we may use the docker stats and top commands to monitor the system's resources.
-Last in regarding memory we will measure the heap usage and also the RSS and to that let's use the ps (ps -o pid,rss,command -p <pid>) command.
+Finally, regarding memory, we'll measure the heap usage and also the RSS.
+To do that, we'll use the ps (ps -o pid,rss,command -p <pid>) command.

-The developer experience was great for both projects, but it's worth mentioning that Spring Boot has better documentation and more material than we can find online.
+The developer experience was great for both projects, but it's worth mentioning that Spring Boot has better documentation and more material that we can find online.
 Quarkus is improving in this area and has a vast set of features that helps increase productivity.
-However, considering documentation and stack overflow issues, it's still behind.
+However, in terms of documentation and stack overflow issues, it's still behind.

 In terms of metrics, we have:

-With this experiment, we could observe that Quarkus was faster than Spring Boot in terms of startup time both in JVM and native versions.
-Furthermore, Quarkus build time was also much quicker in the case of native images.
-The build took 91 seconds (Quarkus) vs 113 seconds (Spring Boot), and the JVM build took 5.24 seconds (Quarkus) vs 1.75 seconds (Spring Boot), so point for Spring in this one.
+With this experiment, we can see that Quarkus was faster than Spring Boot in terms of startup time, both in JVM and native versions.
+Furthermore, Quarkus' build time was also much quicker in the case of native images.
+The build took 91 seconds (Quarkus) vs 113 seconds (Spring Boot).
+The JVM build took 5.24 seconds (Quarkus) vs 1.75 seconds (Spring Boot), so point for Spring in this one.

 Regarding artifact size, the runnable artifacts produced by Spring Boot and Quarkus were similar in terms of the JVM version, but in the case of native ones, Quarkus did a better job.

-However, regarding other metrics, the conclusions are not straightforward.
-So, let's take a deeper look at some of them.
+However, regarding other metrics, the conclusions aren't straightforward.
+So let's take a deeper look at some of them.

 If we focus on the CPU usage, we'll see that the JVM versions consume more CPU at the beginning during the warmup phase.
 After that, the CPU usage stabilizes, and the consumption becomes relatively equal to all the versions.

-Here are the CPU consumptions for Quarkus in JVM and Native versions, in that order:
+Here are the CPU consumptions for Spring and Quarkus in JVM and Native versions, in that order:

 (Spring Boot JVM)

-Then, looking at the native images, things seem to have changed.
-The Spring Native version seems to collect memory more frequently and keeps a lower memory footprint.
+Then, looking at the native images, things seem to change.
+The Spring Native version seems to collect memory more frequently, and keeps a lower memory footprint:

 (Spring Boot Native)